pallets/flask/docs/server.rst

 .. currentmodule:: flask

 Starting with Flask 1.0 there are multiple built-in ways to run a development server.
-The best one is the ``flask`` command line utility but you can also continue using the :meth:`Flask.run` method.
+The best one is the :command:`flask` command line utility but you can also continue using the :meth:`Flask.run` method.

 Command Line
 ------------

-The ``flask`` command line script (:ref:`cli`) is strongly recommende for development because it provides a superior reload experience due to how it loads the application.
+The :command:`flask` command line script (:ref:`cli`) is strongly recommende for development because it provides a superior reload experience due to how it loads the application.
 The basic usage is like this::

     $ flask -a my_application --debug run

 This will enable the debugger, the reloader and then start the server on *http://localhost:5000/*.

 The individual features of the server can be controlled by passing more